donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Hotbar Slot Equals\
 **Type:** Action that checks the conditions\
-**Description:** Checks if the player's current hotbar slot matches slot 1 to 9 in the chest.
+**Description:** Checks if the player\'s current hotbar slot matches slot 1 to 9 in the chest.

 **Usage example:**
 ```ts